Sleep Apnoea in layman's terms

 Sleep Apnoea Definition

 An apnea is just one occurrence.
-This can be repeated hundreds of times during your sleep period, and is nearly always accompanied by snoring, which is usually quite loud.
-You will not be aware of this happening to you, in normal circumstances.
+This can be repeated hundreds of times during the night, and is nearly always accompanied by snoring, which is usually quite loud.
+You will not be aware of this happening to you at all.

 - Obstructive - Fairly common